openhab/openhab-docs/settings/addons.md

 ---
 layout: documentation
-title:  Add-Ons
+title:  Add-ons
 ---

-# Settings - Add-Ons
+# Settings - Add-ons

 This is the section that allows openHAB to be extended via add-ons.
 There is a huge variety of extension possibilities that openHAB provides: